IntersectMBO/plutus/doc/marlowe/tutorials/marlowe-data.rst

 Marlowe
 -------

-The Marlowe domain-specific language (DSL) is modelled as a collection of algebraic types in Haskell, with contracts being given by the ``Contract`` type:
+The Marlowe domain-specific language (DSL) is modelled as used above, a collection of algebraic types in Haskell, with contracts being given by the ``Contract`` type: